 Kent is celebrated for its academic excellence and world-class research.
 All of Kent’s academic schools produce world-class research and the University is rated as internationally excellent, leading the way in many disciplines.
 The 2014 Research Excellence Framework (REF) ranks Kent among the top 20% of UK Higher Education Institutions for research power.
 This means that you will study in one of the best research-intensive universities in the UK and learn from some of the most influential thinkers in your field.

 Kent offers a wide range of foundation, undergraduate and postgraduate degrees, exciting study and work abroad opportunities and international summer schools.
 And if you don’t yet have the required level of English language, Kent offers a range of flexible pre-sessional courses to enable students to progress to their chosen programme.
-These include the International Foundation Programme which can be studied in the UK, Turkey or Hong Kong and Kent’s Pre-Master’s Graduate Diplomas.
+These include the International Foundation Programme which can be studied on the Canterbury campus in the UK.
 Free English lessons are also available during your studies.

 Kent’s intensive 2-week summer school programmes in Biosciences, Journalism, History, Psychology, Politics & the Arts offer students the perfect opportunity to immerse themselves in their subject and meet students from around the world.